One of the questions I’m often asked by readers, is how to pick a blog niche.

 The problem with this approach, is that in addition to facing stiff competition, your interest will likely diminish over time.

-Don’t pick a niche just because you think it’ll make money for your blog.
+Don’t pick a niche just because you think it’ll make money blogging.

 Choose a niche you’re genuinely interested in.
 Something you’d enjoy writing about day after day for years to come.